lofar-astron/factor/doc/source/facetselfcal.rst

 Self-calibration cycle
 ----------------------
 The general self-calibration cycle is described here.
 Modifications to this cycle are described in later steps.
+The cycle number is denoted here with an "X" in the pipeline step names.

 Input
 	Concatenated, averaged MS file with ``DATA`` and ``CORRECTED_DATA`` columns.